ckeditor/ckeditor4-sdk/README.md

 After that run the builder:

-        > build.sh
+        > build.sh build

-#### Available commands
+### Available commands:

+        > build
+When the build process is finished, you can find a working copy of CKEditor SDK in the `dev/release` directory.

+##### options:

+        > --version online|offline
 Determines whether build offline or online version (default is offline one).

+---

-        > --version online|offline
+        > validatelinks

-When the build process is finished, you can find a working copy of CKEditor SDK in the `dev/release` directory.
+Validate links in samples and main index file.